 This process varies slightly based on needs, requirements and approaches.

-We at Assembla use the continuous deployment approach and serve many customers that use this approach as well.
-With the ability to manage tasks and code in one place, Assembla was designed to support this methodology.
-To help your team run more efficiently, here are key tools we recommend using:
+At Assembla, we use the continuous deployment approach and serve many customers that use this approach as well.
+In fact, Assembla was designed with the ability to manage tasks and code in one place to support this methodology.
+To help your team run more efficiently, here are some continuous integration and continuous delivery/ deployment tools we recommend using:

 Need Help?